oliverjam/learn-react/05-transform-the-form/README.md

 ### `onChange`

 To control an input you also need an `onChange` event handler.
-This will update the state (and therefore the input's `value`) whenever the value of the input changes (i.e. when the user types into it).
+This will update the state (and therefore the input's `value`) whenever the user types.

 ```jsx
 const Form = () => {